 Pleasure or Pain?

 I have no doubt in your ability to string thousands of words together in a single sitting.
 Why, in today’s Twitterpated world, what writer wouldn’t be twelve kinds of tickled to sit down, knowledge in their fingertips, that they get to tap out more than a hundred and forty characters without worry of the dreaded minus sign flashing before them.
-But, I ask you, was there joy in your process, or did it seem like you were toiling, grasping for the next idea, plot line, character development?braintubes 300x180 Pleasure or Pain?
+But, I ask you, was there joy in your process, or did it seem like you were toiling, grasping for the next idea, plot line, character development?
 Did dialogue flow freely or were your characters forced to utter contrived sentences?

 Please, don’t get me wrong.
 If your heart swells with joy at the prospect of sitting down every day and writing, please close the door to the rest of the world and do us all a favor – write, write, write.
-However, if you read, or heard in a workshop that “real” writers pound the keys whether or not their Muse is available, but you find having to write places a strangle holdsnakearoundneck5 184x300 Pleasure or Pain? on your natural creativity, please unshackle yourself from that useless trap.
+However, if you read, or heard in a workshop that “real” writers pound the keys whether or not their Muse is available, but you find having to write places a strangle hold on your natural creativity, please unshackle yourself from that useless trap.
 Turn off your computer, center the carriage on that old Underwood and cover it up, set down your pen; step away.
 Not to worry, it will all be waiting for you upon your return.

 Now, do yourself a favor and take a walk in nature, or on the wild side; watch your favorite film, tickle your kids, snuggle with your loved one (right, Romance novelists?), or, better yet, read the book you wish you had written.